nvalfre/transactions_reader_stori/readme.md

    ```

 3. Set up the necessary environment variables:
+   - email_service/config.go
     - SMTP Configuration:
-        - `SMTP_HOST`: Hostname of the SMTP server
+        - `DefaultSMTPHost`: Hostname of the SMTP server
-        - `SMTP_PORT`: Port number of the SMTP server
+        - `DefaultSMTPPort`: Port number of the SMTP server
-        - `SMTP_USERNAME`: Username for authenticating with the SMTP server
+        - `DefaultSMTPUsername`: Username for authenticating with the SMTP server
-        - `SMTP_PASSWORD`: Password for authenticating with the SMTP server
+        - `DefaultSMTPPassword`: Password for authenticating with the SMTP server

     - Sender Details:
-        - `SENDER_NAME`: Name of the email sender
+        - `DefaultSenderName`: Name of the email sender
-        - `SENDER_EMAIL`: Email address of the email sender
+        - `DefaultSenderEmail`: Email address of the email sender

 4. Build the microservice: